BCU20132506/cmp5327-cplusplus-programming-for-games/README.md

 ## TODO

-* Pathfinding for aome enemies whilst others follow a set pattern;
+* design and build enviroment for level;
-* Sound effects for enemies and player;
+* create player movement and shooting capabilities;
 * Health bars complete with interactive HUD;

 ## Contact